Viplav1996/demo_react_proj/README.md

 # demo_react_proj

-product list, wish list,
+>>> product list, wish list,

-adding productts to wish lists
+>>> adding productts to wish lists

-CONCEPT OF SINGLETONS, accessing two independent components;
+>>> CONCEPT OF SINGLETONS, accessing two independent components;

-observers will register, OBSERVERS(hotel receptionist wake up call)
+>>> observers will register, OBSERVERS(hotel receptionist wake up call)

-automatic upgradation of files and its tool, when any changese are sensed in the data
+>>> automatic upgradation of files and its tool, when any changese are sensed in the data

-ntoifications and independent working of components
+>>> notifications and independent working of components

-making buttons work for adding and removing data from the wishlist
+>>> making buttons work for adding and removing data from the wishlist

-its the simple programming method
+>>> its the simple programming method

-With the help of hooks and already available data, we just configure it locally
+>>> With the help of hooks and already available data, we just configure it locally